Stuwert/blog/src/posts/what-they-grow-beyond.md

 But, mentorship is so rewarding is that it enriches our lives in ways that are challenging and personally meaningful, regardless of the career outcome.
 It really is magic.
 It takes all the knowledge that you’ve built up, and it doesn’t just hand it to someone else in some sort of additive transaction.
 It can slingshot that person, and in doing so, lift everyone around you.
 It will also enrich your lives in the way that gives it lasting meaning, beyond the daily positive and negative outcomes.

-In my last [article](/posts/go-give-someone-feedback/), I argued that you should give feedback (in part) because it would be good for your career.
+In one of my last [:articles](/posts/go-give-someone-feedback/#1TheSelfishReason), I argued that you should give feedback (in part) because it would be good for your career.
 I don’t think you should think about your career when you mentor.
 You should mentor because it’s a rare magic, and good, and beneficial for society if you try to do it more, even if you occasionally fail.